Morbillivirus

 Morbillivirus is a genus of viruses in the order Mononegavirales, in the family Paramyxoviridae.
 Humans, dogs, cats, cattle, seals, and cetaceans serve as natural hosts.
-This genus includes seven species.
-Diseases in humans associated with viruses classified in this genus include measles; in animals, they include acute febrile respiratory tract infection.
+This genus contains 10 species, one of which is extinct.
+Diseases in humans associated with viruses classified in this genus include measles; in animals, they include acute febrile respiratory tract infection and Canine distemper.
 In 2013, a wave of increased death among the Common bottlenose dolphin population was attributed to morbillivirus.

-Genus
+Taxonomy

+The genus contains the following species, listed by scientific name and followed by the exemplar virus of the species: